lamini-ai/llm-operator/README.md

 Build an LLM framework to intelligently select different functions to perform in your application: from planning different operations to use (ie. functions, APIs, or tools to use) to invoking those operations.

+For example, a user might say `who me?
+I am of age fifty nine, my friend.`.
+You want to extract the age from this message.
+So, you would expect the LLM to call a function `setAge` that extracts the correct age `{'age': 59}`.

 #### Workflow: LLM Onboarding Operator
 Here's an example.
 You are building an application with a chat-based onboarding flow that gathers information about the user's demographic information, e.g. age and height, as your LLM has a conversation with the user.